Drink Packages

 The package drifted up while the cabin fare drifted down

-Here is the part the launch coverage will miss.
+Here is the part that's easy to miss.
 Legend's cabin fares have eased down since tracking began, but the Deluxe drink package moved the other way — it climbed through February and March before settling.

 That is worth knowing if you assumed the package would get cheaper as launch approaches.
 It hasn't.
 The floor has stayed near $63, but the typical price has firmed up, which means the "wait and it'll drop" instinct that works on cabin fares hasn't paid off on the drink package.